 TrailDB is an easy portable C library that allows querying a series of relative events.
 It is used to group the existing relative events in a time-series format and produce an immutable database with high compression rate.
 It is designed as a complement to current existing relational databases or key-value stores and targeted for OLAP workload such as analyzing usage patterns, predicting user behavior, and detecting anomalies.
 One key design feature is that the database is immutable once produced.
-This immutability feature allows the TrailDB to reach another key feature - data compression.
-It leverages relativity among time-series events to achieve high compression.
+This immutability feature enables data compression.
+TrailDB leverages relativity among time-series events to achieve high compression.
 These two key features allow TrailDB to achieve good performance in OLAP workload.

 TrailDB system has been developed by developers in AdRoll to handle the user-level analytics.
 The developers at AdRoll has seen the increasing number of requests for user-level analytics but found it hard to grasp and analyze a large user-level data using advanced SQL queries.
 Thus, they developed TrailDB system that is used to query a series of events at user-level.
-TrailDB 0.5.
-This was the first version announced open-sourced on May 24, 2016.
-TrailDB 0.6.
-This version was released on May 15, 2017.
-It introduced the **indexes** and brought a new optimized query tool **trck**.
+The first version was released May 2016.
+The next version released in May 2017 introduced indexes and a new query engine ([trck](https://github.com/traildb/trck)).

 TrailDB system does not support checkpoints as each database is immutable once produced.